damianhakert/damianhakert.github.io/source/posts/2016-06-24-secure-gitlab-pages-with-startssl.html.md

 ![StartSSL + GitLab - valid certificate](/images/blogimages/startssl-gitlab-pages/startssl-gitlab-pages-certificate-valid.png)

 Now your domain will be accessed under secure HTTPS protocol and will display on the browser the green lock we were looking forward to see!
 You can perform a test to check your certificate with [Site 24x7][site-24-7], if you want.

 Do you want to see a working example of a GitLab Pages Project secure with StartSSL Class 1?
+Visit <https://gitlab.virtuacreative.com.br> and click on the green lock (<i class="fa fa-lock" style="color:rgb(0,192,29)" aria-hidden="true"></i>) to check the certificate.
-Visit <https://gitlab.virtuacreative.com.br>, an alias for <https://virtuacreative.gitlab.io>.
+This URL is an alias for <https://virtuacreative.gitlab.io>.

 ## Getting Help

 If you need some help regarding GitLab Pages on GitLab.com, feel free to use one of [our channels][get-help].
 You can also open an issue on the [Pages][pages-issues] group.

-## Conclusions
+## Conclusion

 <!-- TO BE IMPROVED -->

-Hopefully, now you understand why HTTPS protocol is important, even for static sites, and you know how to issue a free certificate from [StartCom][startssl].
+Hopefully, now you understand why HTTPS protocol is important even for static sites, and you know how to issue a free certificate from [StartCom][startssl].
 With secure urls, we are contributing to a better and safer internet!

 Don't you have an account on [GitLab.com][sign-up] yet?
 Let's create one!
 Remember, we can use GitLab Pages to [build any SSG][gitlab-post-pages] for us, and host any static site for free!

 Follow [@GitLab][twitter] on Twitter and stay tuned for updates!